hove-io/CDVNavitiaSDK/README.md

 ## Credentials configuration

-Once you have credentials to access our [artifactory] (https://kisiodigital.jfrog.io), one further step is required before installing the plugin.
+Once you have credentials to access our [artifactory](https://kisiodigital.jfrog.io), one further step is required before installing the plugin.
 Please follow one of these steps to configure the credentials properly.
 The `<YOUR_ARTIFACTORY_USERNAME>` and `<YOUR_ARTIFACTORY_PASSWORD>` should be replaced with your username and password!

 #### Using Config.xml preferences